inspec/inspec/docs/dsl_inspec.md

 ## Advanced concepts

+### Checking at least one condition passes with `describe.one`

 With Chef InSpec it is possible to check if at least one of a collection of checks is true.
 For example: If a setting is configured in two different locations, you may want to test if either configuration A or configuration B have been set.
 This is accomplished via `describe.one`.
-It defines a block of tests with at least one valid check.
+It defines a set of `describe` blocks, of which only one needs to pass.

 ```ruby
 describe.one do